 Prevent unsustainable mis-management of Bellingham Bay and the waterfront by demanding an ecologically sound clean-up of the waterfront and terminating the Port's recently signed lease with GrandCamp for export of unprocessed trees from Whatcom County to Asia.

 Beaches and Nearshore

 Continue to support the clean-up of local beaches and nearshore environments.

 Restore the health of the Southern Resident Orca Whales (SROW) and ESA-listed Chinook salmon runs in the Columbia and Snake watersheds by getting the Army Corps of Engineers to remove the four Lower Snake River dams.

-Support Indigenous-led frontline resistance camps, such as the encampments at Lelu Island, Standing Rock, and Tsleil-Waututh by fundraising, spreading awareness, and offering physical support.
+Support Indigenous-led frontline resistance movements at Lelu Island, Standing Rock, and Tsleil-Waututh territory by fundraising, spreading awareness, and offering physical support.
 Our goal is to support First Nations in defeating the Puyallup LNG Facility and the Kinder Morgan Pipeline expansion.